carlossss111/x86snakeos/README.md

 # x86 Snake OS

 SnakeOS is a minimal real-mode kernel built for x86 16-bit architecture.
-It can be loaded onto a floppy (or a VM) and it just plays the Snake game.
+It can be loaded onto a floppy (or a VM) and it plays the Snake game.

 Complete with ultra retro features like a 320x200 VGA display, interrupt 10h teletype text, a 16KiB stack, and a bootloader with less than 50 lines of assembly code!